 DESCRIPTION: This course is a history of the world from 1914 (the start of World War I) until the present.
 While economic and social developments shall be covered, the focus will be on the great political events which continue to shape our world.
 The crucial events surrounding the First World War will be examined, but the bulk of the course covers the period since 1945 (the end of World War II) until the present.
-While economic, demographic and social developments shall be covered, the focus will be on the great political events which continue to shape our world.
-The great events analyzed include the impact of the world wars, revolutions in Russia and China, the fall of European empires, the Cold War, the growth of bitter regional conflicts and the changing nature of power in the post-industrial world.
+While economic, demographic and social developments shall be covered, the focus will be on the great political events and economic trends which continue to shape our world.
+The great events analyzed include the impact of the world wars, revolutions in Russia and China, the fall of European empires, the Cold War, the growth of bitter regional conflicts, economic growth and the changing nature of wealth and power in the post-industrial world.
 We shall pay particular attention to what many experts call "globalization."
 (3 units)

 PURPOSE: Today's students live in a world that has undergone unprecedented change in economics, demographics, political systems and cultural institutions of every type.
 Although the direction of change world wide is not possible to predict, it is certain that structural changes will continue in the next generation.
 Powerful forces - economic, social, political and cultural, act both to bring societies and nations together and also drive them apart.
 This complex interaction contains great promise and potential threat.
 To understand the world as it exists today and divine possible routes of development in the near future history is a very important laboratory.
 And, in a very real way, we will be looking as it was shaped by the generations of a contemporary student's grandparents and parents.
 Unlike most history classes very many of the participants in events covered are still alive - a situation that offers both challenges and rewards.
+In addition, this course, in common with all courses in the humanities and social sciences, will help the students improve their analytical skills.
+Also, because the lecture comprehension, note taking and writing exams essays are very important to success in the class, students will improve their English language skills.